The 2022-23 season is now history and a thrilling NFL Playoff Schedule is also in the books – we are now on to 2023-24.

 New customers only, participating states – 21+

-Playoff Scenarios: Which teams are in the postseason in 2022?
+Playoff Scenarios: Which teams made the postseason in 2022?

 A total of 14 teams made it into the tournament – 7 from the AFC and 7 from the NFC.